 4. Easy Touch

-Like Home Button, Easy Touch adds an icon that floats on top of your other apps.
+Like Home Button, Easy Touch (no longer available) adds an icon that floats on top of your other apps.
 Unlike that app, it comes with far more functionality.
 Whenever you tap the floating icon, you not only have the option to return to the home screen, you can lock the phone, toggle the settings, or access favorite apps.

 5. Button Savior